What it is

 simple as

-"Text you want to add the classes to {: .class1 .class2}"
+"Text you want to add the classes to {: .class1 .class2}".
+This documentation will

 show everything in HTML, but as shown in the lines above, applying css classes is also easily possible with